top of page

 The Bluest Eye by Toni Morrison (2018)

 The novel follows a Black girl who believes she is ugly and would be more beautiful if she only had blue eyes.
 Its subject matter contains elements of child molestation, sexual assault, drunkenness, racism, and incest, all of which got it banned on 22 separate occasions throughout multiple school districts in the past school year.
 (Available on Libby) Reading List GPL Catalog Link

-June: Criminal Justice (Date TBD)
+June: Criminal Justice (Monday, June 26)